 Today, the New York Yankees made an announcement that should raise the eyebrows of many fantasy baseball team owners.
 Phil Hughes will be the team’s 5th starter.

-Phil Hughes was named the 5th starter – ending speculation that was ongoing in the spring between Hughes and teammate Joba Chamberlain.
+The news ends speculation that was ongoing throughout the spring between Hughes and teammate Joba Chamberlain.

 “What I set out to do this spring was win that job,” Hughes said to Pat Borzi of the New York Times.
 “I felt like I did everything they asked me to do, and they felt like I was the right guy for the spot.”

 So what does this mean for fantasy owners looking for depth and talent added to their roster?

 For one, it means a significant drop in Joba Chamberlain’s value.
 At this point, the fiery pitcher could only mean something to owners that have holds as an important stat – that is, if Chamberlain earns a spot in the bullpen (which he likely will).